18+ | Commercial Content | T&Cs apply | Begambleaware.org

 All look well under the ownership of former club president, Juan Soler, who after their UEFA Cup triumph in 2004, announced two years later, details on a new stadium to be built for a club very much on the up.

 Work began on the stadium, but within two years, it was stopped due to a lack of funds, which left a half-built stadium, with no club playing in it.
-Since then, it has lay there, vacated.
-Under the ownership of Peter Lim, it is no nearer completion, with the club struggling on and off the field.
+Since then, it has lain there, vacated.
+Under the ownership of Peter Lim, it is no nearer to completion, with the club struggling on and off the field.

-A plan that once entailed Nou Mestalla to be built by 2010 at the latest, with it scheduled to host the Champions League final in 2011, has now become a farce, leaving Valencia CF with ownership of one and a half stadia and continuing to play at the current Mestalla.
+A plan that once entailed Nou Mestalla to be built by 2010 at the latest, with it scheduled to host the Champions League final in 2011, has now become a farce, leaving Valencia CF with ownership of one-and-a-half stadia and continuing to play at the current Mestalla.

 Will Valencia ever move into Nou Mestalla?